gravitational/teleport/rfd/0157-aws-eks-discover.md

 3. Setup access
 4. Test connection

-AWS Integration for EKS will require permissions to list/describe EKS clusters and associate an identity provider to an EKS cluster (details [below](#eks-identity-provider-association)).
+AWS Integration for EKS will require permissions to list/describe EKS clusters as well as permissions to list/create/delete access entries and associate access policies for an EKS cluster (details [below](#eks-access-entries)).
 AWS permissions config:

 ```json
 {